roman-milk/roman-milk.github.io/the-perfect-game.md

  "Of course, lots, I mean, well..."
 He was getting in deep.

  Denise squeezed past Cheryl and sat on his lap.
 "It's Ok baby.
 It's only a dream, and I think everyone here knows just how hetero you are."
 She gave a wiggle in his lap, rubbing her ass against him, before giving him a kiss.
-Report_Story #4